-It is valuable to have more private sector sponsors of natural heritage and conservation.

-Should HLF provide match funding for organisations who use crowd-funding to win support for their heritage projects?
+Should HLF provide match funding for organisations who use crowd-funding to win support for their heritage projects? ☐ Yes ☐ No ☐ Don't know Why do you say that?
 Crowd-funding would be useful if there was additionality to the project and it does not displace the applicant's own funding contributions.
 There is also a need to ensure transparency if crowd funding was being used to fund a project.

-Digital

-Digital technology can help organisations look after heritage and make it accessible to a wide range of people in many different ways from digitising historic photographs and 3D laser scanning of buildings to online access to remote sites, collecting biodiversity data and crowd-sourcing community stories.
+Digital Digital technology can help organisations look after heritage and make it accessible to a wide range of people in many different ways from digitising historic photographs and 3D laser scanning of buildings to online access to remote sites, collecting biodiversity data and crowd-sourcing community stories.
 It can also help heritage organisations to thrive through improving their management, marketing, fundraising, communications and public offer.
 HLF encourages the use of digital technology in any way that helps a project achieve our outcomes; we recognise that there is more we can do to support in this area.
-The Tailored Review recommends that HLF work strategically to support the sector to use digital technology effectively and to access funding for digital projects.

-How could HLF better support organisations to use digital technology to...

-a) Create and make available high quality digital content

-There is real value in the use of digital technology to engage with audiences, but this should not replace direct contact with the environment / heritage.
+The Tailored Review recommends that HLF work strategically to support the sector to use digital technology effectively and to access funding for digital projects. technology effectively and to access funding for digital projects.
+How could HLF better support organisations to use digital technology to a) Create and make available high quality digital content There is real value in the use of digital technology to engage with audiences, but this should not replace direct contact with the environment / heritage.
 Any digital innovation should have policies around encouraging people, sharing information / best practice and promoting access for all to local and national heritage.
 Digital technology should also be future-proofed and sustainable as technology evolves quickly.
-HLF can support organistions to ensure that they have good accessible information on their websites.

-b) Increase engagement with heritage
+HLF can support organistions to ensure that they have good accessible information on their websites. □ Don't know b) Increase engagement with herita b) Increase engagement with heritag ------------------------------------ ---- ---------- ------------ ------ ---------